 He thought about it and then said that he would stay put.

 I turned around and said that perhaps it was no coincidence that there was a vacant seat in row thirteen.

 Years earlier I had read of a tendency for people not to want seats in that row.
-Maybe it was also no coincidence that it stayed vacant?

 Then I thought of the belief of Gary Kasparov, one which he shared with the late Sir Laurens van der Post, that for him thirteen is actually a lucky number.